oppia/oppia-android/wiki/Spotlight Guide.md

 ```

 ## Disabling the spotlights
-If the spotlights need to be disabled, the platform parameter value should be set.
+If the spotlights need to be disabled, the platform parameter value should be set:

+### In tests
 If the spotlights need to be disabled in the tests, use the ``TestPlatformParameterModule`` to turn off the [enableSpotlightUi](https://github.com/oppia/oppia-android/blob/d2c37dc547f3e5d12dfe62fa97b9b16fbf0fed6e/utility/src/main/java/org/oppia/android/util/platformparameter/PlatformParameterConstants.kt#L218) platform parameter.

 ```kotlin
 TestPlatformParameterModule.forceEnableSpotlightUi(false)
 ```
+###  In production
 In order to do it in production, turn the value of ``ENABLE_SPOTLIGHT_UI_DEFAULT_VALUE`` to ``false``.